Salmandabbakuti/superfluid-devmode-dashboard/README.md

 ### Features

-The Developer-Mode Dashboard for Superfluid comes with the following features:
+The Developer-Mode Dashboard for Superfluid simplifies the process of creating, updating, and deleting, reading streams by eliminating the need to remember wallet/token addresses or type stream IDs.
+Here's a simplified description of the features:

-1. Create new streams: You can create new streams on your local Superfluid instance by specifying the token, recipient, and flow rate.
-The flow rate is specified in the format "tokens per month," which is more user-friendly than the standard wei per second format used by Ethereum.
+**1. Creating streams:** You can easily create streams by copying the recipient address from a dropdown menu and pasting it.
+Additionally, you can choose the desired token and specify the flow rate in a user-friendly "tokens per month" format.

-2. Update existing streams: You can update existing streams by changing the flow rate.
+**2. Updating streams:** To update a stream, you can simply click the edit button of the desired stream.
+There's no need to input the stream ID or sender/receiver addresses.
+Just enter the new flow rate and confirm the update.

-3. Delete streams: You can delete streams that are no longer needed.
+**3. Deleting streams:** Deleting a stream is straightforward.
+By clicking the delete button of a specific stream, you can remove it without the hassle of entering sender/receiver addresses.

-4. View stream details: You can view important details about your streams such as the token, recipient, flow rate, stream type, last updated and more.
+**4. View stream details:** You have the ability to access and review essential details about your streams.
+This includes information such as the token being used, recipient address, flow rate, stream type, last updated timestamp, and more.
+This comprehensive view allows you to easily track and understand the characteristics of each stream.

-5. Filter and search streams: You can filter and search streams by token, recipient, flow rate, stream type, and last updated.
+**5. Filter and search streams:** The dashboard offers a convenient way to filter and search for specific streams based on various criteria.
+You can apply filters based on the token being used, recipient address, flow rate, stream type.
+This functionality enables you to quickly locate and manage streams based on specific parameters, enhancing efficiency and streamlining the workflow.

 ## Getting Started